-During fiscal years 2020 and 2019, the Program's assets were held in deposit accounts or invested in a money market fund, U.S. Treasury securities, and federal agency securities by the Trustee.
+During fiscal years 2021 and 2020, the Program's assets were held in deposit accounts or invested in money market funds, U.S. Treasury securities, and federal agency securities by the Trustee.
 The money market fund invests exclusively in obligations of the U.S. Treasury, including Treasury bills, bonds and notes.
 Program assets are reported at cost, which approximates fair value.